katpavan/Code-References/journal.md

 * Uses jquery on the backend to efficiently scrape data from html
         - Only works if the data is loaded WITH the html, not AFTER
+        - This will work for any site before 2009